 1. Define Variables

-At first, with a view to formulate of a hypothesis, you must define your variables.
+At first, with a view to formulating a hypothesis, you must define your variables.
 What do you want to test?
 Will you test that rewards increase reading achievement?
 Or rewards decrease reading achievement?
 Whatever your goals are, they need to be clearly defined, quantifiable, and measurable.
 This will provide you with a clear idea of what to follow to achieve results.

 2. Study In-Depth the Variables